 One of the schools of Tlön goes so far as to negate time: it reasons that the present is indefinite, that the future has no reality other than as a present memory.
 Another school declares that all time has already transpired and that our life is only the crepuscular and no doubt falsified and mutilated memory or reflection of an irrecoverable process.

 Not only do these statements turn our perceptions of time on their heads, but the last sentence connects directly to the password given in the opening minutes of Tenet: “We live in a twilight world.”
-Twilight, of course, having a dual meaning as the beginning of the day or the end of it, but this metaphysical concept from Tlön, which Nolan nearly plagiarizes, is that we are actually permanently frozen in this temporal condition.
+Twilight, of course, having a dual meaning as the beginning of the day and the end of it.
+But also this metaphysical concept from Tlön, which Nolan nearly plagiarizes, is we are actually permanently frozen in the temporal condition of twilight.

 Borges was arguably one of the first postmodern writers, reacting, particularly in “Tlön”, to the horrors—including WWII, which had already begun at his time of writing—created by the rejection of history that was modernism.
 As he says near the story’s close:⁷

-Our post-ironic times too are plagued with new forms of dangerous irrationality where conspiracy theories are embraced and facts denied.
-For this reason Nolan chooses climate disaster, which we are rushing headlong toward, as the impetus for people from the future to infiltrate the past to attempt to rectify, though they must ultimately fail.
-Perhaps this film is in fact an expression of Nolan’s feelings of helplessness to stop what what seems to be inevitable.
+Our post-ironic times, too, are plagued with new forms of dangerous irrationality where conspiracy theories are embraced and facts denied.
+For this reason, Nolan chooses climate disaster, which we are rushing headlong toward, as the impetus for people from the future to infiltrate the past to attempt to rectify, though they must ultimately fail.
+Perhaps this film is in fact an expression of Nolan’s feelings of helplessness to stop what seems to be inevitable.